sg7801/Operationalizing-Machine-Learning/README.md

 The last and the most vital step is to make the model publically available.
 This is done by creating a pipeline and then publishing it.
 It is synonymous to Automation as the pipeline create ways for other services to interact with it using HTTP endpoint.

 ## Future Improvements
-* We can try to implement various new algorithms along with running the AutoML Experiment for a longer time for longer time period.
+* We can try to implement various new algorithms along with running the AutoML Experiment for a longer time period.
 * We can try new values for number of nodes, concurrency etc.
 * We can use GPU's instead of CPU's to improve the performance.
+Since CPU's might reduce the costs but in terms of performance and accuracy GPU's outperform CPU's.
 * There was some imbalance detected in the Bank Marketing Dataset.
-We can eliminate it to get better accuracy and results.
+We can eliminate it to get better accuracy and results by resampling the training dataset etc.

 # Demonstration of Key Steps :
 ## Automated ML Experiment